lhotari/reactor-core/routingflux.md

 Each use case has special requirements and design decisions on how to handle situations like back pressure.
 By default, the `RoutingFlux` stops emitting values when any of the downstream subscribers is back pressured.

+### Design problems

+#### Each filter has to be evaluated once

+Solution: pass all active subscribers to selection function.
+Should return a list of filtered subscribers back.